GPurgatorio/Master-Computer-Science-ICT/README.md

 The main idea is not to design three different systems (compute, networking, storage) and then connect them, but it's better to have a bit of them in each server I deploy.
 "Adding servers adds capacity".

 The software works with the cooperations of different controller (VMs) in each node (server).
 The controller (VM) implements the storage abstraction through the node and it implements also the logical mooving of data.
 Every write keeps a copy on the local server storage exploiting the PCI bus and avoiding the network cap; a copy of the data is given to the controller of another node.
 The read is performed locally gaining high performances.
 The VM is aware that there are two copies of the data so it can exploit this fact.
-Once a drive fails it's copy is used to  make another copy of the data.
+Once a drive fails its copy is used to make another copy of the data.
+The write operation is a little bit slower since I need to wait for the 'ack' of the controller in order to keep replicas of the written data on other nodes.

 ## SDS - Software Defined Storage
 Software-defined Storage is a term for computer data storage software for policy-based provisioning and management of data storage independent of the underlying hardware.
 This type of software includes a storage virtualization to separate storage hardware from the software that manages it.
 It's used to build a distributed system that provides storage services.

-**objec storage** (i.e. S3 by Amazon)
+**object storage** (i.e. S3 by Amazon)
 Write, read, rewrite, version delete an object using HTTP.
 An object has:
 - object ID